 4. Heat 2 tbsp of oil in a medium skillet.
 Add the onions and sauté over medium heat for about 5 minutes.
 Then add the garlic and mushrooms and continue to sauté until the mushrooms are soft and start to release their liquid.

 6. Add the spinach and the frozen peas.
-Remove from the heat; taste and adjust seasonings.
+Remove from the heat; (I like to taste and for seasonings).

 7. Pour the lentil mixture into 6 small tinfoil pans or a 9 x 13 glass pyrex, then spoon the cauliflower parsnip mixture evenly over the top the sprinkle with paprika.

-8. If you want to eat now then bake for 30 to 35 minutes, or until the top begins to turn golden and slightly crusty.
+8. Bake for 30 to 35 minutes, or until the top begins to turn golden and slightly crusty.
 Let stand for 5 to 10 minutes before serving.
 If you are putting them in the freezer, cool for about 10 minutes then cover with foil, label and store in the freezer until ready to use.